applicvision/frontend-friends/README.md

 ```

 ## Examples
-A more extended example is located in the docs folder.
+A more extended example is located in the docs folder of the repository.
 The JavaScript can be found [here](https://github.com/applicvision/frontend-friends/blob/main/docs/js/todo-app.js).
 And, to check out the result of the example, please visit https://applicvision.github.io/frontend-friends/examples/todo.